-Starting the internship as the first foreigner to ever work in the K League gave me a unique and exciting feeling with the outcome of the internship outclassing my prior expectations.
+Starting my FBA internship experience as the first foreigner to ever work in the K League gave me a unique and exciting feeling with the outcome of the internship outclassing my prior expectations.
 The contents of this internship made me grow personally as well as professionally.
 It emphasizes once more the importance of cultural differences.
 Only this time, I would apply it into practice and gain experience from up close.

 I worked on-site in Seoul with occasionally a business trip to a Korean football club.
 My initial tasks were benchmarking the Dutch club licensing system (with a focus on financial fair play), creating broadcasting contents and contributing to activities of the K League’s own Football Industry Academy.

 Beforehand, I didn’t have any working experience in club licensing.
 Therefore, I would say that this task brought me the most in terms of gaining knowledge and being instructive.
 My tasks inside broadcasting department partly overlapped marketing since I made the monthly newsletter on their site, created Twitter contents, and did research on the improvement of their Twitter account.
 Furthermore, I helped the educational department by contributing to certain activities.
 One example of those activities was giving a guest lecture to their Football Industry Academy about the Dutch football industry & football culture.
 This was a new, but exciting experience for me as well.
 Lastly, the general manager asked me to draft a neutral/open-minded report on how the K League could improve their worldwide visibility and awareness.
 As you can imagine, I had (new) tasks on my plate which required a lot of time and effort.
 However, with the guidance and support from the K League, I managed to successfully complete the projects and simultaneously gain a lot of knowledge on these subjects.